Deploy a full-stack app with Sistemo

 After you deploy

 You now have three microVMs on the private app network: PostgreSQL, the API, and Nginx.
-From your host, only two ports are published — everything else stays inside the VMs.
+From your host, only two ports are published — everything else stays inside the machines.

 • API (Express): http://localhost:3030 — use /api/health and /api/visits for checks.

-• Database: PostgreSQL listens on :5432 inside the db VM only — not forwarded to the host.
+• Database: PostgreSQL listens on :5432 inside the db machine only — not forwarded to the host.

 After you finish deploying, registry and built images are stored on disk under ~/.sistemo/images.
 You should see your pulled base image plus the API and web rootfs files you built: